De'Aaron Fox NBA Playoffs Player Props: Kings vs. Warriors

-The Sacramento Kings, De'Aaron Fox included, will play at 10:00 PM on Thursday versus the Golden State Warriors in the 2023 NBA Playoffs.
+De'Aaron Fox will hope to make a difference for the Sacramento Kings at 3:30 PM on Sunday against the Golden State Warriors in the 2023 NBA Playoffs.

-Below, we dig into Fox's stats and trends to help you find the top prop bets.
+We're going to break down Fox's prop bets, using stats and trends to help you make good selections.

 De'Aaron Fox Prop Bets vs. the Warriors